eventespresso/event-espresso-core/docs/G--Model-System/tree-traversal.md

 $nodeGroupDao = LoaderFactory::getLoader()->getShared('\EventEspresso\core\services\orm\tree_traversal\NodeGroupDao');
 $some_obj_to_traverse = $nodeGroupDao->getModelObjNodesInGroup($code);

-// And now you cn continue using the ModelObjNodes foreach($some_obj_to_traverse as $model_obj_node){
+// And now you can continue using the ModelObjNodes foreach($some_obj_to_traverse as $model_obj_node){
     $model_obj_node->visit(100);
 }